 Flow is not always the ideal

 The main point here is that flow is not always the ideal.
 Sometimes your progress will be slow because it needs to be in order to learn or to rigorously explore a new idea.
 Other times you will have to take care of mundane details that, while essential, don’t immediately put words on the page.

 It is quite possible to write slowly, carefully and well, taking time to express each point clearly without ever reaching that transcendent state of ecstatic creative flow, For those who do reach it, it’s impossible (and undesirable) to stay in flow all the time.

 One of the keys, I think, is to accept that your writing pace will vary, and to have the patience to positively engage with and work through the difficulties that arise without panicking about speed.

 While writing my thesis, I broke many of the most commonly repeated “rules”.
 I wrote my introduction first, I took my time to complete each section before moving on to the next, and I took care of details like formatting as I went.
 Perhaps most importantly, by writing each section in an unbroken sequence in the order it would be read I focused on the flow of ideas as presented to the reader, rather than trying to find my own sense of flow (though I sometimes found it simply by focusing on the task at hand).

-This approach meant that sometimes I was slow and difficult, but for me, writing the thesis was the most enjoyable time of my entire PhD.
+This approach meant that sometimes it was slow and difficult.
+But for me, writing the thesis was the most enjoyable time of my entire PhD.
 I like the writing process precisely because it’s hard; because working out a solution to a difficult problem of expression is satisfying, It’s no fun if the words come easily, because it’s no fun if there’s no challenge.